 Providing Care for Underserved Populations and Addressing Health Disparities Due to Aspects of Diversity

 Penn State College of Medicine, and its affiliated health system, Penn State Health, are committed to provide extraordinary care to all populations.
 As part of that commitment, we are identifying ways to reduce health care disparities that are based on aspects of diversity.
 One strategy that we are aggressively pursuing is increasing the diversity of participants in our clinical trials and research.

-Increasing Penn State College of Medicine’s Usage of Diverse Businesses and Vendors
+Increasing Penn State College of Medicine’s Us 5ad age of Diverse Businesses and Vendors

 One aspect of being an effective community member is utilizing local diverse businesses.
 This initiative is based on the recognition that a supplier diversity can have a positive economic impact on the local community as well as drive innovation, increase healthy competition between suppliers, and open new supply channels.
 As a result, Penn State College of Medicine is following Penn State University in implementing a strategy to increase the utilization of businesses owned by women, racial/ethnic minorities, individuals with disabilities, veterans and members of the LGBT community.
 This strategy includes encouraging our direct business providers to also use diverse businesses.